Cancelled F-4 Phantom II variants

 F-4 (FVS) The Phlogger and the Phitter

-The US Navy’s F-111B project was looking distinctly shaky in the mid-1960s.
-It was too heavy and too sluggish, so the Navy looked around for alternatives, a search which would eventually led to the Grumman F-14 Tomcat.
+The US Navy’s F-111B project looked distinctly shaky in the mid-1960s.
+It was too heavy and too sluggish, so the Navy looked around for alternatives, a search which would eventually lead to the Grumman F-14 Tomcat.
 The McDonnell company offered an unsolicited solution, a variable geometry wing variant of the hugely successful F-4 Phantom II.
-An assessment of this proposal, given the provisional designation F-4 (FV)S, revealed that this it was lacking in several key areas, notably combat effectiveness: the AN / AWG-10 radar and AIM-7F missiles would be a significant downgrade from the desired AN /AWG-9/AIM-54 combination.
+An assessment of this proposal, given the provisional designation F-4 (FV)S, revealed that it was lacking in several key areas, notably combat effectiveness: the AN / AWG-10 radar and AIM-7F missiles would be a significant downgrade from the desired AN /AWG-9/AIM-54 combination.
 Scorned by the Navy, McDonnell offered the aircraft to Britain as a cheaper alternative to the Anglo-French AFVG then under consideration.
 This aircraft would have been powered by the British Rolls-Royce RB-168-27R and given the designation F-4M (FVS).
 This promising project never left the drawing board.

 Boeing PW1120 Phantom/IAI Super Phantom